Chimoney/chimoney-community-projects/README.md

-# Chimoney Hacktoberfest 2023
+# Chimoney Community Projects

-Welcome to Hacktoberfest 2023 brought to you by Chimoney!
+Welcome to Chimoney Communtiy Projects brought to you by Chimoney!
 This is your complete guide to contributing to Chimoney's open-source projects.

 ## Table of Contents